 The 'first cut' of the budget was \$2.2m above the previously adopted LTFP target operating deficit (including \$1.1m of depreciation).
 Council staff reviewed revenue and expenditure and were able to further reduce the operating deficit by \$0.7m.

 ELECTED MEMBER REVIEW

-Seven workshops were held with Elected Members to develop this budget, discuss priorities, and work through requested rating scenarios to inform the draft budget and LTFP during March to May 2024.
+Seven workshops were held with Elected Members to develop this budget, discuss priorities, and work through requested rating scenarios to inform the budget and Long Term Financial Plan during March, April and May 2024.